pdeschen/wuff-wiki/Prepare-RCP-app-for-multiproject-build.md

-We already [configured RCP products](Configure-RCP-products).
-Now we prepare RCP app for multiproject build.
+We already [configured SWT products](Configure-SWT-products).
+Now we prepare SWT app for multiproject build.

 ### Create root "build.gradle"

-Create "build.gradle" in "tutorials" folder (parent of "MyRcpApp" folder).
+Create "build.gradle" in "tutorials" folder (parent of "MySwtApp" folder).

-Move "buildscript" and "repositories" from "tutorials/MyRcpApp/build.gradle" to "tutorials/build.gradle", so that two scripts look like this:
+Move "buildscript" and "repositories" from "tutorials/MySwtApp/build.gradle" to "tutorials/build.gradle", so that two scripts look like this:

 "tutorials/build.gradle":
 ```groovy